My stories are often inspired by nature, and my characters—whether true or imagined—are often women in search of truth and healing.

-Alternating between contemporary and historical times, this award-winning story is based on the author's belief that women need each other in our complicated, male-dominated world.
+Alternating between contemporary and historical times, this story, which won an IPPY bronze medal, is based on the author's belief that women need each other in our complicated, male-dominated world.

 A stunning collection of loosely linked stories in which women aged thirteen to ninety must face the unwelcome realities of their lives.
 Sometimes gritty, sometimes humorous, these ordinary women wrestle with family relationships, self-esteem, socioeconomic status, maternal obligations, and a universal need for independence.

 The women in this collection may or may not be the type you’d invite over for lunch.
 Some are tough.
 Some aren’t all that likeable.
 Some might not see the world the way you do.
 But they’re compelling in their own right--even though they are fictional--as they reflect today's women who have come along a difficult path and who courageously take control of their lives.

 Each story is enhanced by one of fourteen original poems contributed by talented poets specifically for this collection and its themes.
 Although the stories stand alone, they are further strengthened by the relationships among the various characters throughout the collection.

 Readers of The Damnable Legacy will be delighted to find some of the characters from that novel appear here as well!

 Lynn still regrets the decision she made thirty years ago to place her daughter for adoption so she could climb the highest mountains of the world.
 Frankie is the troubled biological granddaughter Lynn has never known.
 And Beth Mahoney is a minister’s wife with terminal cancer and the only one who knows the relationship between the two.